 Open heart Surgery for ASD

-Usually there aren’t any special precautions you need to take.
-Usually children are able to perform all the activities such as a child with a normal heart.
-After surgery or catherization, a child may have to go under some activity changes, but only for a limited period of time.
+Usually, there aren’t any special precautions you need to take.
+Usually, children can perform all the activities such as a child with a normal heart.
+After surgery or catheterization, a child may have to undergo some activity changes, but only for a limited period.

 What if the defect is still present?
 Should it be repaired in adulthood?

 If the open is small, the surgery is not needed.
-A patient can undergo a surgery even in the adulthood.
+A patient can undergo surgery even in adulthood.

-Most of the atrial septal defects can be closed either with open-heart surgery or during cardiac catherization using a device inserted into the opening to plug it.
-If the position of ASD is not at usual place, catherization is not possible, it can be treated by open heart surgery only.
+Most of the atrial septal defects can be closed either with open-heart surgery or during cardiac catheterization using a device inserted into the opening to plug it.
+If the position of ASD is not at the usual place, catheterization is not possible, it can be treated by open heart surgery only.

 Defect is very common in females and thus, one must consult the doctor immediately in case of noticing any symptoms.
 Also, MICS is a very useful procedure in patients as the incision is sub-mammary and concealed.
 Talk to Dr. Kshitij Dubey today for more information.

 – Long-term outlook is also good